How to Remove Ink Stains From Clothes

 The Spruce / Letícia Almeida

-How to Remove Ink Stains with Nail Polish Remover
+How to Remove Ink Stains With Nail Polish Remover

 Although it can work on permanent ink stains, nail polish remover should be used with caution because it can damage fabrics.